Customize Your Login Process with My Domain

-- Upload an image for your company logo.
-The logo displays at the top left of the login page.
+- For Logo File, upload an image of your company logo.
+The logo appears at the top left of the login page.
 Images can be .jpg, .gif, or .png files up to 100 KB.
 The maximum image size is 250-by-125 pixels wide.

-- Change the background color of your login page—either enter a hexadecimal color code or click the color picker .
+- For Background Color, change the background color of your login page—either enter a hexadecimal color code or click the color picker .

-- Update the content of the right side of the login page.
+- To update the content of the right side of the login page, specify a Right Frame URL.
 The content is designed to resize to fill about half of the page.
-On your production org, you enter the URL of a file that’s hosted at a URL using SSL encryption and has the https:// prefix.
-For now, enter the URL for one of our stock pictures: https://mydomain-sample.herokuapp.com.
+In your production org, you enter the URL of a file that’s hosted at a URL using SSL encryption and has the https:// prefix.
+For now, you can enter the URL for one of our stock pictures: https://mydomain-sample.herokuapp.com.